recollect your thoughts

 Eighteen-months after Black September took not even a dozen Israeli lives came Yasir Arafat and the PLO’s proudest moment.
-In one of the more surreal gatherings of the UN General Assembly, at least until Hugo Chavez came along, Yasir Arafat was invited as a guest speaker.
+In one of the more surreal gatherings of the UN General Assembly, since the appearance of Khrushchev’s erstwhile shoe, Yasir Arafat was invited as a guest speaker.
 He became the first guest speaker in United Nations history to show up at the General Assembly looking like a mangy hungover ferret brandishing a semi-automatic pistol.
 After his gesticulating address the PLO was granted special observer status, and by the end of the decade the PLO would have diplomatic relations with fourteen more countries than Israel.
 All of this with the death of only eleven men.

-But perhaps more important than the impact within what was on its way to becoming Israel and Palestine was the example the PLO had set for the world.
+But perhaps more important than the impact within Israel and Palestine, was the example the PLO had set for the world.
 Munich’s horrible violence hadn’t just been watched live in living rooms across the globe, in the months that followed it was re-aired countless times – helping the contagion of terror to catch on and encouraging imitators.6.5 And so since inside of four-years “a handful of Palestinian terrorists had overcome a quarter-century of neglect and obscurity” and “achieved what diplomats, statesmen, lobbyists and humanitarian workers had persistently tried and failed to do” the rest of the world was quick to take note.
 Within a decade the number of discrete groups committing acts of terrorism either on the international stage or against foreign targets in their own nation had more than quadrupled.7 All of this change after just fifteen-hours of terror.

-Since he was fifteen-years-old at the time it’s very likely Osama bin Ladin watched the events of the ’72 Munich Olympic Games unfold on his television with the rest of the world.
+Fifteen-years-old at the time, Osama bin Laden watched the events of the ’72 Munich Olympic Games unfold on his television with the rest of the world.
 But it wasn’t until several decades later that he would groom and unleash his own ghoul.
-One that he snatched from the propagandist Pandora’s Box opened on that cold March tarmac, and which would leave the scent of cordite as the only hint of eleven lives.
+One that he snatched from the propagandist Pandora’s Box opened on that cold March tarmac, and which left the scent of cordite as the only hint of eleven lives.

 i i i